Zera Yacob (philosopher)

+Zera Yacob (/ˈzɛrə ˈjækoʊb/; ዘርዐ ያዕቆብ; 28 August 1600 – 1693) was an Ethiopian philosopher best known for his treatise, Hatata ("The Inquiry"), which explores themes of reason, morality, and religious tolerance.
+Forced into exile, he wrote Hatata while living in a cave, where he reflected on questions of faith, ethics, and the nature of truth.
+Yacob was educated in the Ethiopian Orthodox Christian tradition but developed a distinct philosophical approach that emphasized rational inquiry over religious dogma.

-For centuries, Ge'ez texts had been written in Ethiopia.
+For centuries, Geʽez texts had been written in Ethiopia.
 Around 1510, Abba Mikael translated and adapted the Arabic Book of the Wise Philosophers, a collection of sayings from the early Greek Pre-Socratics, Plato, and Aristotle via the neo-Platonic dialogues, also influenced by Arab philosophy and the Ethiopian discussions.

-Zera Yacob's Inquiry goes further than these former texts, as he argues in following one's natural reasoning instead of believing what one is told by others.
+Zera Yacob's Inquiry goes further than these former texts, as he argues for following one's natural reasoning instead of believing what one is told by others.
 He was a contemporary of the female activist Walatta Petros, whose biography was written in 1672.